airnandez/fiodor/README.md

 $ fiodor read  -d /tmp  -n 50
 ```

 will configure `fio` to repeatedly (50 times in this case) write files in `/tmp` and read them back while collecting figures on `read` performance.
-The size of each file is ramdomly selected in the range 10MB to 1GB.
-The block size used for reading each individual file is also randomly selected among the values in the set { 4KB, 32KB, 256KB, 512KB, 1024KB }.
+The size of each file is ramdomly selected among the values in the set {1MB, 10MB, 50MB, 100MB, 250MB, 500MB, 1000MB, 2000MB}.
+The block size used for reading each individual file is also randomly selected among the values in the set {4KB, 32KB, 256KB, 512KB, 1024KB, 4096KB}.

 The collected I/O performance data is written to a file in CSV format in the current working directory.
 The output file contains a header with the meaning of each field on each record and one line per file, for instance: